William M. Malone: Biography

 Malone's influence was already on the wane by 1952, when a new generation of liberals, inspired by the presidential candidacy of Adlai Stevenson, became active in Democratic politics.
 His reputation had been tarnished the year before by Senator Estes Kefauver's investigation into organized crime through much-publicized public hearings.
 Hardly on a par with the Mafia kingpins whom Kefauver's committee subpoenaed elsewhere in the country, a half dozen Malone associates (including James G. Smyth, the former State Assembly clerk and Democratic campaign manager whom Truman appointed, and then fired, as Collector of Internal Revenue for northern California) were called to account for alleged misdeeds.
 Malone's brother was implicated in the subsequent scandal, and Malone himself, embittered, soon resigned his formal Party position.

 Having been a delegate to almost every Democratic National Convention since 1940, Malone attended his last in 1960, the Los Angeles Convention that nominated John F. Kennedy.
 Malone was himself very enthusiastic about Kennedy's candidacy, though he reluctantly recognized that a Democratic changing of the guard was in progress.
 In his own San Francisco, this turnover was led by the coterie that surrounded stridently liberal Assemblyman Phillip Burton, Malone's long-time enemy, who succeeded Malone's friend John Shelley as the city's Democratic Congressman when Shelley became Mayor in 1964.

 Malone's influence was still felt in 1968, when he backed Joseph Alioto's winning bid to succeed the sickly Shelley as Mayor, a blow to the so-called "Burton Machine" which had been grooming a candidate of its own.
 Later that year, Alioto delivered the nominating speech at the Democratic National Convention for presidential nominee Hubert Humphrey, who was also strongly supported by Malone at a time of deep division among Democrats over the Vietnam War that led to Humphrey's defeat by Richard Nixon.

-But by the time of Malone's death in 1981, his name was all but forgotten within the California Democratic Party he had dominated for so many years.
-Today, ironically, the state Party is chaired by veteran legislator John Burton, Phillip's brother, who is thus the latest successor to William Malone.